There are no refunds after registration has closed…with ONLY one exception…

 When do they play?

 Scooters and U6 will play on Sundays and Wednesdays.
-Games can start at noon or 1 on Sunday and 6pm on Wednesdays.
+Games can start between noon and 1 on Sunday and 6pm on Wednesdays.

 U8 plays on Mondays and Wednesdays.